URL Redirects

 Notice that the two page paths are different in the two examples.

-When a new site goes live, the Open Berkeley team (web-platform@berkeley.edu) will coordinate everything to redirect the top-level URL (e.g., mysite.berkeley.edu).
+When a new site goes live, the Open Berkeley team (web-platform@berkeley.edu(link sends e-mail)) will coordinate everything to redirect the top-level URL (e.g., mysite.berkeley.edu).
 However, if the individual sub-paths are different (as outlined above), those sub-paths will not automatically redirect.
 Therefore, it is strongly recommended that Site Builders add their individual URL redirects before their new site goes live.
 Similarly, Site Builders should add URL redirects if they delete a page on their Open Berkeley site.

 More instructions about how to add URL redirects can be found below.